Blue Jackets, Canadiens shut down, 9 of 32 NHL teams paused - WHIZ News

-More than a quarter of NHL teams have been shut down through at least the weekend, after the Columbus Blue Jackets and Montreal Canadiens became the eighth and ninth to have activities paused because of several positive COVID-19 test results among players.
+More than a quarter of NHL teams have been shut down through at least the weekend after the Columbus Blue Jackets, Montreal Canadiens, Edmonton Oilers and Ottawa Senators paused all activities Monday because of several positive COVID-19 test results among players.

-The Blue Jackets had games scheduled for Monday night at Buffalo and Thursday at home against the Sabres postponed, bringing the total to 42 across the NHL this season.
+The Blue Jackets had games set for Monday night at Buffalo and Thursday at home against the Sabres rescheduled, and the NHL postponed the New Jersey Devils’ game at the Pittsburgh Penguins set for Tuesday, bringing the total to 43 across the league this season.
 The league said Columbus was shut down because of “concern with the number of positive cases within the last several days as well concern for continued COVID spread.”

-Seven other NHL teams have been shut down as positive test results have risen across the league.
-The Detroit Red Wings and Toronto Maple Leafs were added to that list Sunday, joining the Colorado Avalanche, Florida Panthers, Calgary Flames, Nashville Predators and Boston Bruins.
+A total of 10 teams have closed practice facilities through the Christmas break, with the Blue Jackets, Canadiens, Oilers and Senators making the move Monday.
+The Boston Bruins, Colorado Avalanche, Detroit Red Wings, Florida Panthers, Nashville Predators and Toronto Maple Leafs are also on that last, and the Calgary Flames just reopened to players, coaches and staff not in protocol.

+Because of the many postponements, including everything scheduled for Wednesday, the NHL has just nine games left on the schedule through Thursday.

 The Blue Jackets canceled their morning skate Monday while awaiting COVID-19 test results, a day after calling off practice because of virus concerns.
 They could resume practice Sunday if cleared by the league and they are scheduled to face Toronto next Monday, though games involving teams on opposite sides of the U.S.-Canada border could continued to be postponed into next week.